risk image showing accept, avoid, reduce and transfer

 There are several kinds of operational risks you should consider when managing a business.

-Often, you might encounter a situation where two types of risks are combined to create a potentially disastrous result.
-Therefore, it’s good to be aware of everything and how to avoid hurting your goals.
+Two types of risks are often combined to create a potentially disastrous result.
+Therefore, it’s good to be aware of everything and know how to avoid harming your goals.

 Some common types of risks include:

-Although it may not seem like they have anything in common at first glance, each kind can come into play if you aren’t prepared or if things happen unexpectedly.
+Although they may not seem to have anything in common at first glance, each kind can be involved if you aren’t prepared or if unexpected events occur.
 To truly understand risk management and how it fits into business operations, it pays to know what risks could be affected by internal and external events.

 Why Risk Management is Important